Tony Hawk's Pro Skater 5: Featured pro skaters and characters

 The game features a total of 10 real life professional skateboarders, along with several guest characters.
 Returning to the series are Tony Hawk, his son Riley, Chris Cole, Andrew Reynolds, David Gonzalez, and Nyjah Huston, while Aaron "Jaws" Homoki, Lizzie Armanto, Leticia Bufoni, and Ishod Wair make their video game debut.
 Rapper Lil Wayne serves as the celebrity skater for the entry, while fellow rapper Tyler, the Creator and the Teenage Mutant Ninja Turtles were added with a post-release patch.
 The game does not feature the option to create an individual skater, however; all skaters available can be modified by exchanging their head, torso, or legs, yet their trick set remains unchangeable.
-Several of these customizations allow the inclusion of characters from different franchises, albeit they are not recognized as separate characters, such as the eponymous Octodad, King Graham from King's Quest, Ratchet from Ratchet & Clank, Sackboy from Little Big Planet as well as Sweet Tooth from Twisted Metal, the latter three being exclusive to PlayStation.
+Several of these customizations allow the inclusion of characters from different franchises, albeit they are not recognized as separate characters, such as the eponymous Octodad, King Graham from King's Quest, Ratchet from Ratchet & Clank, Sackboy from Little Big Planet as well as Sweet Tooth from Twisted Metal, the last three being exclusive to PlayStation.
 Xbox, on the other hand, featured Cuphead and his brother Mugman from Cuphead, and the player character from Sunset Overdrive.
 Characters marked with "^" are new to the series.